Dronecode/camera-manager-docs/en/guide/extending.md

 ### 1. Extend CameraDevice Class

-To add support for new type of camera device in CSD, a custom class must be derived from `CameraDevice`.
+To add support for new type of camera device in DCM, a custom class must be derived from `CameraDevice`.
 An example `CameraDeviceCustom` (in green) can be seen in the [class diagram](../guide/architecture.md#class_diagram).
 The class `CameraDeviceCustom` represents a custom type of camera device.